-Motorcyclists who pay monthly won’t save any money because the policy is kept updated with each payment.
-The only savings come from not paying the required amount; even that is negated by a more expensive policy the following year.
+Motorcyclists who pay monthly won’t save money because the policy is updated with each payment.
+The only savings come from not paying the required amount, even if that is negated by a more expensive policy the following year.

 If you paid your motorcycle insurance in full, about 80% of the actual coverage occurs during the summer riding months.
 You can still cancel the policy to get a refund, but it’ll be closer to 15% to 25% of what you originally paid – not a 50/50 split.

 When you add the risks of not having insurance coverage for a motorcycle, it’s typically not a good idea to let coverage lapse.